icp4a/process-federation-server-containers/documentation/Federating-on-premises-BAW.md

 If you plan to also have Process Federation Server running on Openshift/Kubernetes to perform the indexing of the on-premise Business Automation Workflow tasks and process instances into the Federated Data repository, you must add a section in the **FederatedSystem** custom resource specification to provide details related to the database used by the on-premise system.

-**Note: this procedure is not applicable when federating Business Automation Worklow 24.0.0.0.
+**Note: this procedure is not applicable when federating Business Automation Worklow 24.0.0.0 and newer.
 It may only apply to version 23.0.2 and older depending on the [option](#212--business-automation-workflow-2302-and-older) you chose.**

 The supported indexer datasources are:
 - DB2